Space is at such a premium in the bathroom that your decor needs to be functional as well as eye-pleasing.

 Give the room a theme you can live with, and let the kids choose the colors.
 Make it fun!
-Here are some bathroom decorating and design ideas your kids will love to get you started.
+Here are some bathroom decorating ideas to get you started.

 Use child-safe decorations to make the bathroom safe for wet little ones.

 Add nonskid rugs, slip-resistant tub decals, and plastic cups for post-brush rinsing.

 With safety secured, move on to the playful decor with these design ideas.

 Kids don't want their bathrooms to have a spa look - that island-of-tranquility bit is not their thing.

 This is the place for color and fun, a place where a child can make his or her imprint.